oracle/weblogic-kubernetes-operator/site/quickstart.md

 ## 2. Create a Traefik (Ingress-based) load balancer.

-Use Helm to install the [Traefik](../kubernetes/samples/charts/traefik/README.md) load balancer.
-Use the [values.yaml](kubernetes/samples/charts/traefik/values.yaml) in the sample but set `kubernetes.namespaces` specifically.
+Use `helm` to install the [Traefik](../kubernetes/samples/charts/traefik/README.md) load balancer.
+Use the [values.yaml](../kubernetes/samples/charts/traefik/values.yaml) in the sample but set `kubernetes.namespaces` specifically.
 ```
 $ helm install \
 --name traefik-operator \